 Attending the Olympic Games can be both thrilling and challenging, with all of the usual travel logistics ratcheted up to an Olympic level.
-Here are the essential Olympic travel guidelines and tips you need to know as you’re planning your trip.
+Here are the essential Olympic travel guidelines and tips you need to know when planning your trip.

 Note that most of the following tips apply to both the Olympic and Paralympic Games, which tend to occur about two weeks apart.
-The two-week break makes it very tough to attend both, but the Paralympic Games are typically less crowded and even more exciting and inspiring, so they’re worth consideration in and of themselves.
+The two-week break makes it very tough to attend both, but the Paralympic Games are just as exciting and inspiring, so they’re worth consideration in and of themselves.

 Getting Tickets to the Olympics